Computing Systemic Risk Measures with Graph Neural Networks: Preliminaries

 for $i \in [N], k \in [d]$ and

 for $i,j \in [N], k \in [d'].$

-An often desirable property of node labeling function is that the value assigned to each node should not depend on the chosen graph representation, but only on the underlying graph. \begin{defn} For any $l \in \N$ we call a node labeling function $\tau: \mathcal{D}\to\R^{N \times l}$ permutation equivariant if any permutation $\sigma \in S_N$ of the initial numbering of nodes causes a corresponding permutation of the output,
+An often desirable property of node-labelling functions is that the value assigned to each node should not depend on the chosen graph representation, but only on the underlying graph. \begin{defn} For any $l \in \N$, we call a node-labelling function $\tau: \mathcal{D}\to\R^{N \times l}$ permutation-equivariant if any permutation $\sigma \in S_N$ of the initial numbering of nodes causes a corresponding permutation of the output,